 Applications are considered twice a year at a meeting of the Board of Trustees.

-Closing dates for the year 2019 are as follows:
+Closing dates for 2024 are as follows:

-June meeting - Closing date: 10 May 2019
+For consideration at the June meeting - 10 May 2024

 Any applications received after the closing date will be considered at the next grant-awarding meeting, i.e. late applications received for the Trustees' June meeting will be considered in November.
 Late applications received for the Trustees' November meeting will be considered the following June.